U.S. Senate moves to debate energy savings bill; Keystone bid stalls

-WASHINGTON (Reuters) - The U.S. Senate agreed on Tuesday to begin debate on a bipartisan energy efficiency bill, but seems unlikely to pass it unless lawmakers agree on how to proceed with the long-delayed Keystone XL oil pipeline project.
+WASHINGTON (Reuters) - The U.S. Senate agreed on Tuesday to advance a bipartisan energy efficiency bill, but it could die unless lawmakers end a stalemate on how to proceed with the long-delayed Keystone XL oil pipeline project.

-The Senate voted 79 to 20 to advance the legislation, the first big energy bill to reach the Senate floor since 2007.
+The Senate voted 79-20 to move toward a debate on the energy bill, making it the first big energy legislation to reach the Senate floor since 2007.

-Offered by Democrat Jeanne Shaheen of New Hampshire and Republican Rob Portman of Ohio, the White House-backed bill would save energy through tougher building codes and by making federal government offices install new technologies.
+Sponsored by Democratic Senator Jeanne Shaheen of New Hampshire and Republican Senator Rob Portman of Ohio, the White House-backed bill would save energy through tougher building codes and by making the federal government install new technologies.

-Senate Majority Leader Harry Reid, a Nevada Democrat has offered to hold a vote on a separate bill to provide Congressional approval of Keystone if Republicans allow passage of the energy measure, a version of which has already passed the House of Representatives.
+Majority Leader Harry Reid, a Nevada Democrat, has offered to hold a vote on a separate bill to provide congressional approval of Keystone if Republicans allow passage of the energy measure, a version of which has already passed the House of Representatives.

-But Republicans want to add several amendments to the energy bill, including one that would take decision on TransCanada's Corp's Keystone pipeline out of President Barack Obama's hands and give it to Congress.
+But Republicans want to add amendments, including one that would take the decision on TransCanada's Corp's Keystone pipeline out of President Barack Obama's hands and give it to Congress.

 The State Department recently delayed a decision on Keystone, likely until after the November congressional elections.

-A Senate Republican aide said it was increasingly looking as if talks to get a vote on Keystone had stalled.
+A Senate Republican aide said it was increasingly appearing that talks to get a vote on Keystone had stalled.

-The aide said that Republicans have concluded that the main benefit of a Senate vote on Keystone would be to boost the re-election campaign of Democratic Senator Mary Landrieu of Louisiana.
+The aide said some Republicans have concluded that the main benefit of a vote on Keystone would be to boost the re-election chances of Democratic Senator Mary Landrieu of Louisiana.

 Landrieu has long called on the Obama administration to approve Keystone.
 Some Republicans fear that such a vote in the Senate could support her central campaign theme of being an effective senator.